tess-snyk/snyk-azure-workshop/README.md

 The first thing many organisations do when they start to use Snyk is monitor to capture a baseline of existing issues.
 The next step is to stop new issues from being introduced.

+You will need to have npm available to complete this step: https://docs.npmjs.com/downloading-and-installing-node-js-and-npm

 To complete this step, you will need to install git if you have not already done so. https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

-You will need to have npm available to complete this step. ***!!!
-Add NPM URL !!!**

 Once you have Git installed locally, clone the repository that you set up in Step 1.
 You can follow the steps under "Get the clone URL of an Azure Repos Git repo": https://docs.microsoft.com/en-us/azure/devops/repos/git/clone?view=azure-devops&tabs=visual-studio-2019